George Newcomb: Early life and career

 Newcomb was born near Fort Scott, Kansas in 1866.
 From a poor family, he began working as a cowboy early in life, at the age of 12.
 Newcomb's first job was on the "Long S Ranch", owned by C.C.
 Slaughter.
-Circa 1892, he drifted into the Oklahoma Territory, where he first met Bill Doolin.
+Circa 1892, he drifted into the Oklahoma Territory, where he met Bill Doolin.

 The Wild Bunch held its origins in the Dalton Gang, of which Newcomb, Doolin, and Charley Pierce were members.
 They took part in the botched train robbery in Adair, Oklahoma Territory, on July 15, 1892, in which two guards and two townsmen, both doctors, were wounded, one of the doctors dying the next day.
 Doolin, Newcomb, and Pierce complained that Bob was not dividing money fairly amongst the gang and left in protest, but would later return.
 According to some accounts, Bob Dalton told Doolin, Newcomb, and Pierce that he no longer needed them.
 Doolin and his friends returned to their hideout in Ingalls, Oklahoma Territory.
 On October 5, the remaining members of the Dalton Gang would be killed (except Emmett who survived despite being shot 27 times) in Coffeyville, Kansas.

 Doolin organized his own gang in 1893, calling them the Wild Bunch, from the remains of the original Dalton Gang with Newcomb as a member.
 Bill Dalton later also joined the group, and they became known as the Doolin-Dalton Gang.
 Newcomb also began a romantic relationship with a 14-year-old girl named Rose Dunn; she had four brothers who were outlaws and knew Newcomb, though they later became bounty hunters, calling themselves the Dunn Brothers.
 By 1895, Newcomb was a fugitive with a $5,000 reward on him, dead or alive.
 Rose Dunn traveled with him, since she could easily go into a town to purchase supplies.

 The gang often took refuge in the town of Ingalls, Oklahoma, which was frequented by numerous outlaw gangs of the day, and in which the local residents often defended the outlaws and assisted in hiding them from lawmen, due to the outlaws contributing greatly to the local economy.
 In one shootout with lawmen in Ingalls, called the Battle of Ingalls, during which three lawmen and three outlaws were shot, Rose Dunn was alleged to have helped save Newcomb's life after he had been wounded, by running through the gun-battle bringing him extra ammunition, and firing a rifle at lawmen while he reloaded his pistols.
 However, that is believed to be legend, and by the US Marshals' account, Newcomb fought less than admirably, firing at most two shots before being wounded and fleeing.
 After several shootouts with lawmen, Newcomb fled with outlaw Charley Pierce to a hideout near Norman, Oklahoma, both of them having been wounded in the Ingalls shootout with US Marshals.